Bachelor of Music

 Undergraduate study at the Royal College of Music balances high-level training in solo, chamber and ensemble performance with critical enquiry into music past and present.
 Students investigate music in context and how it operates in contemporary cultures.
-The RCM also provides a range of options for developing practical and applied skills.
+The RCM also provides a range of options for developing practical, theoretical, and applied skills.

 The nature of your undergraduate experience at the RCM depends on your principal study specialism.
 In essence, it includes individual lessons with distinguished musicians; core units in historical, technical, practical, and vocational subjects delivered in small groups; and a variety of performances.

 Our undergraduate programme is designed to be flexible, especially in years 3 and 4, ensuring you can undertake study directly relevant to your needs and aspirations.
 A variety of options helps every student develop their interests during their time at the RCM.

 The RCM and other conservatoires from around the world launched the Global Conservatoire in May 2021, allowing students to learn from a global classroom and develop their international networks.
 Students are able to choose Global Conservatoire modules as part of their programme of study.

 One-to-one lessons are at the very heart of every RCM student’s learning experience.
 The RCM’s impressive list of professors includes renowned instrumental and vocal soloists, distinguished repertoire and operatic coaches, prominent composers and conductors, plus principal players in major London orchestras such as the as the London Symphony Orchestra, Philharmonia Orchestra, London Philharmonic Orchestra, BBC Symphony Orchestra and Royal Opera House Orchestra.
 Our world-class professors offer students not only first-rate teaching, but also mentorship and networking opportunities.